 Medicinally the flowers have been used by herbalists to cure insomnia and nervous anxiety.
 A tissane is also good for colds, fevers and nervous headaches.
 It is said to be one of the best herbs for hypertension, second only to hawthorne.

 In Proust's Swann's Way the narrator dips a petite madeleine into a cup of Tilia blossom tea.
 The aroma and taste of cake and tea triggers his first conscious involuntary memory.
+Indeed, the gentle fragrance in the afternoon air triggers memories of June in the late 80's when I first moved to my neighborhood, Park Slope, and had to know where that iniminable fragrance was coming from.

 –Marcel Proust, Du côté de chez Swann (1913) in: À la recherche du temps perdu vol. 1, p.
 47 (Pléiade ed.
 1954)(S.H. transl.)